 You’ll know you’re experiencing a tattoo blowout within several days of getting a new tattoo.
 Some people experience mild blowouts, while in other cases, blowouts are more extreme.

-In all cases, tattoo blowouts cause the lines in your tattoo to blur, and the ink used to create the lines usually move well outside their edges.
+In all cases, tattoo blowouts cause the lines in your tattoo to blur, and the ink used to create the lines usually moves well outside the edges of the tattoo.
 It may look like the ink in your tattoo is bleeding outward, giving your tattoo a smudged appearance.

 Tattoo blowouts occur when a tattoo artist presses too hard when applying ink to the skin.
 The ink is sent below the top layers of skin where tattoos belong.